 - 5 Beeps – issues with the CPU

 There is a whole list of beep sound codes.
 You can learn more about them here.
-If you start the motherboard without a CPU but with RAM and other other components installed, you may potentially hear a 5 beep sound code.
+For instance, if you start the motherboard without a CPU but with RAM and other components installed, you may hear a 5-beep sound code.

-If your motherboard DOES not have a built in beep code speaker, then you can invest in a very cheap one and install it yourself.
+If your motherboard DOES not have a built-in beep code speaker, you can invest in a very cheap one and install it yourself.

-You may also see certain LEDs on your motherboard flash indicating where the problem lies.
-To understand this further, you may have to refer to your motherboard’s manual.
+You may also see specific LEDs on your motherboard flash, indicating where the problem lies.
+To understand what these LED flashes mean, you may have to refer to your motherboard’s manual.